doppelmutzi/doppelmutzi.github.io/_posts/logrocket-2020-03-05-react-native-tab-control.md

   });
 ```

-The `TabControl` component assumes that these properties exist on the stylesheet object.
+`TabControl` component assumes that these properties exist on the stylesheet object.
 For reasons of clarity I skip the details of the iOS stylesheet object.

 `TabControl` is a stateful component that stores the selected index (`selectedIndex`).
 In addition, it defines a function (`handleIndexChange`) to change the selected index and invokes the passed `onChange` callback (in our case to change the background image).